Academic Works

 Overview

-Group work - Using a sandbox environment, we were tasked with configuring a VPC, web server, S3 static website hosting, and use CloudFormation to deploy Wordpress on an EC2 instance.
+Group work - Using a sandbox environment, we were tasked with configuring a VPC, web server, S3 static website hosting, and used CloudFormation to deploy Wordpress on an EC2 instance.

 What I Learned